FiyinOluyinka/inclass04-Lagos/assignment-04-shanghai-master/README.md

 ## Information Architect - Prosper
  - I used HTML to develop the information of the websites
  - Created the readme with group information
- - Styled the HTML to fit bootstrap framework
+ - I added the form with information which prompts you to add  your name, email, telephone, browsers and major.

 ## Designer - Fyin